Leytonstone Exteriors

 Bringing a breathtaking Victorian house back to life

-The front door to the house had been made beautifully but was dilapidated in the extreme.
-The glass was damaged and all the furniture needed to be replaced.
+The front door to the house had been made beautifully but was dilapidated.
+The glass was damaged and the door furniture needed to be replaced.
 We remade the broken window lights based on the original Victorian design - but used a triple glazed unit made by Tenby and Penny, a family firm based in Walthamstow.
 The stained glass artist reimagined and remade the broken scene before installation.
-Antique brass door furniture and new locks were fitted.
+Antique brass furniture and new locks were fitted.

-The original wooden sash windows were still extant to the front of the property, designed with an elegant curve, on both of the double bays.
+The original wooden sash windows remained to the front of the property, designed with an elegant curve, on both of the bays.
 They were in dire need of attention but our team were able to take them back to the wood and sensitively restore them all, inside and out, before painting.

 The stone work was also addressed, window sills were repaired, as was the plinth to the base of the building.
 The area to the front was levelled and painted and a huge wooden planter was made bespoke for the top of the wall.
 It houses a beautiful selection of plants and flowers and even won a community front garden award.